 Because of high demand, we’re limiting the purchase of thermometers, rubbing alcohol, and hydrogen peroxide to one per product category, per customer.

-Face masks, gloves and hand sanitizer purchases are now limited to four per product category, per customer.
+Gloves purchases are now limited to four per product category, per customer.

 We are restocking stores as quickly as possible, and apologize for any inconvenience.